-NORMAN—The University of Oklahoma’s Shared Mobile and Atmospheric Research and Testing radar team, led by Michael Biggerstaff, departed for the East Coast Sunday afternoon to intercept Hurricane Florence with scientists from the National Oceanic and Atmospheric Administration’s National Severe Storms Laboratory.
+NORMAN—The University of Oklahoma’s Shared Mobile and Atmospheric Research and Teaching radar team, led by Michael Biggerstaff, departed for the East Coast Sunday afternoon to intercept Hurricane Florence with scientists from the National Oceanic and Atmospheric Administration’s National Severe Storms Laboratory.
 The team will encounter Hurricane Florence, a possible Category 3 or 4 hurricane, at landfall later this week.
 The two costliest hurricanes to hit the United States were Category 3 hurricanes, Katrina in 2005 and Harvey in 2017, whose Category 4 rating is under review because of wind analyses conducted by OU and NSSL.

 “Florence will no doubt create significant storm surge and inland floods to go along with winds in excess of 110 miles per hour.
 We are interested in studying the inner core rain bands and eyewall convection,” said Biggerstaff, professor of meteorology, School of Meteorology, OU College of Atmospheric and Geographic Sciences.
 “As the hurricanes come ashore, the primary vortex circulation breaks down and creates deep waves in the atmosphere called Vortex Rossby Waves that generate rain bands that spin outward from the eyewall and contribute to inland flooding.”

 “Isabel in 2003 and Harvey in 2017 both produced dozens of these rain bands at landfall,” said Biggerstaff.
 “Also, the VRWs can go inward toward the eye of the storm and generate mesocyclones along the inner eyewall that produce extreme wind gusts at the surface.
 Some of the most extensive wind damage associated with Harvey was along the path of its inner eyewall mesovortices.”